tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

   forward towards the mothership.
 The pattern is composed of differing widths of bars which merge and separate.
 During the scene, if you look closely, you can see this pattern seems to change direction and reverse during the shot.
-  According to Scott Squires, this was done within the cutout patterns themselves, which Scott says would have been like cross hatch lines.
+  According to Scott Squires, this reversal would have been done within the pattern itself, which Scott says would have been like cross hatch lines.

 - The pattern for most of the musical sequence and also re-used in some other shots throughout the scene, looks like small, evenly-spaced lights which